What is new in Wallarm node (if upgrading an EOL node)¶

 andapi.wallarm.com:444

-.If your server with the deployed node has a limited access to the external resources and the access is granted to each resource separately, after upgrade to version 4.x the synchronization between the filtering node and the Cloud will stop.
+.If your server with the deployed node has a limited access to the external resources and the access is granted to each resource separately, after upgrade the synchronization between the filtering node and the Cloud will stop.
 The upgraded node needs to be granted access to the API endpoint with the new port.

 -